PhilippeMorier/spiti-ui/README.md

 # SpitiUi

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0-rc.2 by using `ng new spiti-ui --prefix spt --style scss --skip-git true --ng4 true --routing true` as command.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0 by using `ng new spiti-ui --prefix spt --style scss --skip-git true --routing true` as command.

 ## Development server